Samreay/TaipanDB/doc/setup.rst

 Note that initial data load can take a significant amount of time, up to the order of a week if Almanac calculation and ingest is required.
-It is *strongly* recommended that ``stable_load.py`` be run in an ``at`` environment (or a non-Unix equivalent).
+It is *strongly* recommended that ``stable_load.py`` be run in an ``at`` environment (or its non-Unix equivalent).